Rosemary (Mi Die Xiang)

 Meridians: Lung, Liver, Spleen, Heart, Kidney

-Key TCM Actions & Medicinal Uses: Moves Blood: helps promote blood flow, reduce muscle spasms, promote menses, promote healing.
-Clears Wind Cold/Stops Cough/Clears Damp/Resolves Phlegm/Supports Lungs: colds, flu, asthma, sore throat, coughs, cough with white clear phlegm, tuberculosis.
-Strengthens Spleen: improves memory, dementia, Alzheimer’s, improves focus and mental clarity.
-Calms Shen: chronic anxiety, depression.
-Tonifies Yang: warming, supports immune system, builds and supports Qi.
+Medicinal Uses: Helps promote blood flow, lowers or increase blood pressure, reduces muscle spasms, promotes menses, promotes healing, colds, flu, asthma, sore throat, cough, cough with white or clear phlegm, tuberculosis, improves memory, dementia, Alzheimer’s, improves focus and mental clarity, chronic anxiety, depression, warming, supports immune system.

-Parts Most Frequently Used: Leaves, Sprigs, Flowering Tops, Oil
+Parts Most Frequently Used: Leaf, Sprig, Flowering Top, Oil

 Flavors/Temps: Sweet, Acrid, Slightly Bitter, Warm, Astringent

-History/Folklore: Rosemary has been used since ancient times to heal and as a culinary herb.
-It is famous for treating almost every kind of ailment, but is especially known for its antioxidant, anti-inflammatory, anticancer and mood enhancing properties.
+History/Folklore: Rosemary has been used since ancient times as a culinary herb and a medicine.
+It is famous for treating almost every kind of ailment, but is especially known for its antioxidant, anti-inflammatory, anticancer, and mood and memory enhancing properties.
+Rosmarinus officinalis and Salvia rosmarinus are two names for the same plant.

 Rosemary oil is used externally as a rubefacient to soothe painful gout, rheumatism, and neuralgic conditions.
 Applied to the scalp, it is used to stimulate hair growth, prevent premature baldness, and prevent dandruff.